New recipes and updates

 METHOD

-1. Prepare a 23cm round cake tin by lining it with parchment and brushing the sides with olive oil.
+1. Prepare a 23cm/ 10 inch round cake tin by lining it with parchment and brushing the sides with olive oil.
 Preheat the oven to 180C/350F/gas 4.

-2. Grate the carrots on a medium grater and squeeze excess liquid with double layered paper towels.
+2. Peel and grate the carrots on a medium grater.
+Squeeze excess liquid with double layered paper towels.

 3. Toast the pine nuts in a dry skillet until browned and fragrant.

-4. Bring the sultanas to the boil with the spirits or wine in a small saucepan, simmer for 3 minutes and take off the heat.
+4. Bring the sultanas to the boil with the spirits or wine in a small saucepan, simmer for 3 minutes and take off the heat to cool and soak.

 NEW recipe finder